-Christy O’Neil from Lancaster University was a runner up of our Future of Digital Marketing competition, asking students from across the country what the future of the industry looked like to them in 500-1,000 words.
+Christy O’Neil from Lancaster University was a runner-up in our Future of Digital Marketing competition, asking students from across the country what the future of the industry looked like to them in 500-1,000 words.
 Christy’s article stood out for its innovative ideas.
 Read her entry below:

 The Intersect of Technology and The Home